digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-27.md

 * Working on machine learning survey (focusing on optimal experimental design and active learning).
 * Helped Emil finish the linearization of the UR robot equations (Emil also checked that the symbolic procedure is correct).
   * This will make online monitoring algorithms work much faster (if we use a recursive LSE scheme).

+#### Hao Feng
+* Still in the process of modifying the technical report about the Incubator

 ## Sub-projects status